 To see how suitable your broadband connection is for VoIP, go to

-For a good picture of the suitability of your internet access for VoIP, run the test a number of times during busy times of the day over a number of days.
+For a good picture of the suitability of your internet access for VoIP, run tests a number of times during busy times of the day over a number of days.

-If yourinternet connection (for example, cable, T1, or ethernet) is not satisfactory for VoIP, go to Broadband Internet Access to compare options, shop for
+If your internet connection (for example, cable, cellular, or fiber) is not satisfactory for VoIP, go to Broadband & Dedicated Internet Access Options to compare options, shop for

 and order the one that best fits your needs.